What is an HMO?

 HMO plans typically have the lowest out-of-pocket costs and monthly premiums.
 Depending on the plan, you may have no deductible or a low deductible.
 However, you will need to be prepared to pay 100 percent of costs if you use a provider who is not part of your HMO network.

-Pros of an HMO Plan
+Pros and Cons of an HMO Plan

 HMO Vs. PPO: How Do They Compare?